asparuhkostov/priskartan/README.md

 The data is then displayed on maps & tables.

 # Running
-The `https` action in Visual Studion on the `Priskartan` solution can be used to get the app started.
+The `https` action in Visual Studio on the `Priskartan` solution can be used to get the app started.

 To run the data collection action, you can run a `curl` command using the dummy auth token `test`, i.e:
 `curl https://localhost:7149/admin/run-data-collection -H "Authorization: test"`.